 Hi there!
 My name is Lena Coakley and I’m a young adult author living in Toronto.
 I am the author of the YA fantasies Witchlanders and Worlds of Ink and Shadow: A novel of the Brontës .
 Witchlanders was called “one stunning teen debut” by Kirkus Reviews and won a 2012 SCBWI Crystal Kite award for the Americas.
 Worlds of Ink and Shadow will be out January 5th, 2016.
-I’m also the author of two children’s picture books and the former administrative director of CANSCAIP, the Canadian Society of Children’s Authors, Illustrators, and Performers.
+I’m also the author of two children’s picture books and am the Vice President of CANSCAIP, the Canadian Society of Children’s Authors, Illustrators, and Performers.

 I was born in the small coastal town of Milford, Connecticut to a kindergarten teacher and a drama professor.
 Unfortunately, they couldn’t raise me for long, so I was shuttled back and forth between relatives until I landed with a bump on the doorstep of a grandmother so eccentric and larger-than-life, I’m pretty sure she was created by Mr. Dickens.
 She was called “Mard,” and she had many opinions, all of them correct.
 I should also add that she loved me, something I took for granted at the time, but which, it turns out, makes a lot of difference.

 I went to Garden City High School on Long Island where I read novels and was a lazy student.
 Creative Writing was the only class I ever failed.
 After that, I went to Sarah Lawrence College, where I studied drama—but since I was so introverted that I didn’t much like being looked at, and so dreamy that I was never “in the moment,” but in some much better, invented moment of my own, I was a pretty bad actress.
 I moved my focus to creative writing (in spite of High School) and was marginally better at it.